 To set up your blog through DreamHost, follow these instructions for a one-click install:

-- Create a DreamHost account
+- Purchase a web hosting plan and create your DreamHost account

-- Choose a domain name or import one you’ve already registered
+- Choose a domain name (or import one you’ve already registered)

 - Click One-click installs and then Install it for Me Now.
 If you check the box for a deluxe install, this doesn’t cost anything extra but automatically gives you a template and helpful plugins to get started

-2. Choose a Niche or Category
+2. Choose a Blog Niche or Category

 As a blogger, you want to tell search engines that you are an authority in the subjects you write about.
 To do this, your blog posts should center around a single category rather than multiple categories.
 If you write about multiple categories, it tells search engines that you may be good at a lot of niches, but aren’t necessarily a master of them.
 Search engines are in the business of getting users to the right answers quickly, so you’ll usually only find those who are experts get on the front page.